cqframework/CQL-Formatting-and-Usage-Wiki/Source/CheatSheet/cheatsheet.md

 ### [**String Operators**](https://cql.hl7.org/03-developersguide.html#string-operators)

 <!-- // TODO: If it must be invoked with parentheses, it's a "function", whereas "operator" means a symbolic or keyword-based operation
-  NOTE: spec defines these as string operators.
+  NOTE (https://cql.hl7.org/03-developersguide.html#string-operators): spec defines these as string operators.
 This section matches the spec logic.-->

 1. `Length` Operator is used to determine the length of string